lizch3n/JavaScriptProgrammingQuestions/README.md

 # JavaScriptProgrammingQuestions
+Solutions to some programming questions:
+ - Is it an anagram?
+ - Is it a palindrome?
-Solutions to some programming questions (is it an anagram?, is it a palindrome?, is it a full deck of cards?, etc)
+ - Is it a full deck of cards?
+ - etc